By Dr Marco Bastos, Department of Sociology and Criminology, on the current problems facing Facebook in Russia

-Dr Marco Bastos is Senior Lecturer in the Department of Sociology at City, University of London where he teaches media and communication theory and research methods.
+Dr Marco Bastos is Senior Lecturer in the Department of Sociology and Criminology at City, University of London where he teaches media and communication theory and research methods.
 Before that, he held research positions at the University of Sao Paulo, University of California at Davis, and Duke University, where he is an affiliate of the Duke Network Analysis Center.

 In 2017, Dr Bastos’ research showed evidence of networks of thousands of suspect Twitter bots working to influence the Brexit debate in the run-up to the EU referendum.
 The research became a major international news story, initially published by Buzzfeed.